Access Profile Configuration

 PPPoE with IPv4 and IPv6

-The following access profile configuration is for a PPPoE access profile named pppoe-dual that supports both IPv4 and IPv6.
+The following access profile configuration is a PPPoE access profile named pppoe-dual that supports both IPv4 and IPv6.
 The instance is marked as default, and the session protection is enabled for PPPoE by setting the value to true, and the VLAN priority is set to 6.

 The configuration defines various PPP parameters such as LCP, IPCP, and so on.
 For LCP (Link Control Protocol), the authentication protocol is specified as PAP_CHAP, indicating that both PAP (Password Authentication Protocol) and CHAP (Challenge Handshake Authentication Protocol) are allowed.
 The echo-interval, which is the interval in seconds for sending LCP echo requests to check the connection, is specified as 30 seconds.
 The echo-max-retransmit parameter, which is the maximum number of retransmissions for LCP echo requests before considering the link down, is set to 3.
 The configuration enables the LCP echo requests by specifying true for the echo-enable parameter.